Algorithms for Massive Data -- Lecture Notes: Bloom filters

 \begin{itemize} \item Insert: to insert $x$ in the set, we set $B[h_i(x)] \leftarrow 1$ for all $i=1, \dots, k$. \item Membership: to check if $x$ belongs to the set, we return $\bigwedge_{i=1}^k B[h_i(x)]$. \end{itemize}

 In other words, the filter returns \texttt{YES} if and only if all bits $B[h_1(x)], \dots, B[h_k(x)]$ are equal to 1.
-It is easy to see that no false negatives can occur: if the Bloom filter returns \texttt{NO}, then the element is not in the set.
+It is easy to see that no false negatives can occur: if the Bloom filter returns \texttt{NO} on a membership query, then the element is not in the set.
 Equivalently, if an element is in the set then the filter returns \texttt{YES}.
-However, false positive may occur due to hash collisions.
+However, false positives may occur due to hash collisions.
 In the next section we analyze their probability.